 As a veteran California injury attorney who specializes in car accident claims, Sean Salamati leverages the resources and experience to build a strong case that documents all injuries, pain and suffering, and economic losses.
 His legal team can uncover whether hazardous road debris, careless driving, alcohol impairment, or other factors contributed to the crash.

-Working with a trusted personal injury lawyer with proven case results can make a major difference in your ability to successfully file a claim and recover fair monetary compensation for your losses.
+Working with a trusted auto accident lawyer in Los Angeles with proven case results can make a major difference in your ability to successfully file a claim and recover fair monetary compensation for your losses.

 To set up a free, no-obligation case evaluation at our Los Angeles office, we invite you to call 888-259-4060.